Exercise Science Degree and Career Options

 What academic degrees are available in the field of exercise science?

 You can study exercise science at the undergraduate and graduate levels and earn an associate’s, bachelor’s, master’s or doctorate degree.
-Keep in mind, formal education is not required if your goal is to work as a personal trainer, but it will strengthen your resume and possibly help you secure other roles and higher-paying job opportunities.
+Keep in mind, while higher education is not required for some fitness-related job roles, such as personal trainer, getting a degree will greatly strengthen your resume and possibly help you secure more advanced roles and higher-paying job opportunities.